Litarvan/DotVoid-Forum/.github/CONTRIBUTING.md

 * **Explain the aim of your suggestion.** What should it be used for?
 What would it bring?
 Why would it be a good change?
 * **Describe the current behavior and compare it to the one you expect to see.**
 * **Include screenshots or code examples** of what your feature or change would look like.
 It would be even better to have comparisons bewteen the two.
-* If your feature involves multiple steps for the user, **provide a detailled step-by-step description** of how your feature would be used or how it would process.
+* If your feature involves multiple steps for the user, **provide a detailed step-by-step description** of how your feature would be used or how it would process.

 #### Inform us